Branson's Best-Kept Secrets

 Looking for nighttime entertainment?
 Branson has several venues with plenty of fun to fill an evening.
 Overlooking Lake Taneycomo near the Branson Landing, The Paddlewheel is a great late-night stop for enjoying drinks and tunes.
 The venue hosts "Rock the Dock" and open mic sessions, and local artists and bands are also showcased throughout the week.

-Vintage Paris, a quaint cafe in Historic Downtown Hollister (just a few miles south of Branson) serves handcrafted espresso beverages into the evening.
+Vintage Paris, a quaint cafe in Hollister (just a few miles south of Branson) serves handcrafted espresso beverages into the evening.
 Vintage Paris also features a large selection of fine wines, craft beer, cigars and scrumptious pastries.
-Experience an evening on the cafe's string-lit patio, or stay cozy inside and enjoy performances from local musicians.
+Experience an evening on the cafe's string-lit porch, or stay cozy inside and enjoy performances from local musicians.

 Andy B's Bowl Social at the Branson Landing is a perfect experience for evening fun with friends or family.
 Live it up with bowling, arcade games, private karaoke rooms, virtual reality games, escape rooms and more.
 Andy B's full restaurant and bar will keep you fueled for the evening.

 Also located at the Branson Landing, Smith Creek Moonshine not only offers tasty concoctions made with its specialty moonshine; the venue also features mouthwatering barbecue and fabulous evening entertainment.
 Try the caramel moonshine along with melt-in-your-mouth Pig Stickers (pork shanks that have been dry rubbed, smoked, steamed and then flash fried to perfection) for a unique culinary encounter.
 Be sure tp save room for Moonshine Bread Pudding to end your evening on a sweet note!